linuskmr/cheat-sheets/rust.md

 }
 ```

-Execute a funtion for every element in an iterator and also execute another function, if it is not the last element.
+## Execute a funtion for every element in an iterator and also execute another function, if it is not the last element

 ```rust
 let v = vec![1, 2, 3, 4, 5, 6];